-Google Alerts is one of the best free tools that helps you in keeping track of new content on the web, and send you the email updates.
+Google Alerts is one of the best free tools that helps you in keeping track of the new content on the web, and send you the email updates.
 Most of the bloggers ignore this tool.
 Properly leveraging this tool can do wonders.

-In this post, I’ll explain you to set up Google alerts and how to set it up for increasing your traffic, getting backlinks, building your brand.
+In this post, I'll explain you how to set up Google alerts and how to set it up for increasing your traffic, getting backlinks, building your brand.
 A single tool can do all these things.

 Seems cool right?

 How to setup Google Alerts?

 Go to Google Alerts.
 Sign in with the email address for which you want to get updates on.

 While creating an alert, click on the advanced options to the right.
 A drop down menu like above will appear.

 I suggest you keep the above configurations.
 By keeping the sources to the 'web', you are covering all the sources.